Blog

 Ig is created from the extracted antibodies of thousands of blood donors, and each manufacturer produces the end product with its own unique blend of stabilizers and liquids.

-• Slowing down your infusion rate.
+• Slowing down your infusion rate

-• Recommending an alternative brand.
+• Trying an alternative brand

-• Switching to SCIG.
+• Switching to SCIG

 These can all affect how your body responds to the infusion, and understanding how these factors come into play can help you prepare for future treatments.

-According to Immune Deficiency Foundation, half of the infused immune globulin is metabolized within a 3 to 4 week period.
+According to the Immune Deficiency Foundation, half of the infused immune globulin is metabolized within a 3 to 4 week period.

-When Can I See the Results?
+When Can I See Results?

-IVIG Medical Staff Talks with IVIG Patient
+IVIG Medical Staff Talking With IVIG Patient

+Many patients may experience no side effects, while others may experience mild to moderate side effects.
+Communicate with your healthcare professionals regarding any discomfort or concerns that you may have.
 Regardless of the side effects, the benefits of IVIG and SCIG treatment generally outweigh any temporary discomfort you may experience.
 Feel free to book a call with a specialist if you have any questions.
-For copay assistance or to speak with our leadership team, click here.
+Copay assistance is also available, so be sure to contact us if you are interested in receiving financial assistance.

 Contact Us

-By submitting, you agree to AmeriPharma’s Terms of UsePrivacy Policy, and Notice of Privacy Practice
+By submitting, you agree to AmeriPharma’s Terms of Use, Privacy Policy, and Notice of Privacy Practices